, ,

 Go and buy his book, Informal (he has a new one coming out early 2008), or splurge on the a+u issue devoted to his work.

-One thought on “Holiday Reading (Part 1): Cecil Balmond”
+Response to “Holiday Reading (Part 1): Cecil Balmond”